Wisdom: The quality of having experience, knowledge, good judgment

 Please indicate which sessions you would like to attend.
 You can sign up for more than one.

-In order to receive books in time to read them before the session, we ask you to sign up at least a month before the session you are interested in and to purchase your book at that time.
+Supply chains are a challenge in publishing right now.
+In order to receive books in time to read them before the session, try to order your book at least three weeks in advance.
 Our books are available from most internet booksellers.
 If bought from our bookstore for this purpose, books are $12, including tax and shipping.
-Electronic versions of the anthologies can be purchased directly from Amazon or Apple for $5.
+Electronic versions of the anthologies can be purchased directly from Amazon or Apple for $5 and are available immediately.
 There is no charge for the groups themselves.

 If you want to buy from our bookstore, include your mailing address and phone number and the titles you want to buy and we will send you an electronic invoice you can pay through PayPal, credit card, or by check.